 During parent-teacher conferences, she recalled, one parent recommended that Wood watch the movie “Vaxxed: From Cover-Up to Catastrophe.”
 (In 2019, Amazon removed the film from its offerings following criticism from Rep. Adam Schiff (D-Ca.) that it pushes misleading science linking vaccines to autism.)

-“Usually kids are just repeating what they hear at home; I very rarely hear a kid have their own unique objection.”Allison Wood, science teacher, Duluth, Minnesota
+“Usually kids are just repeating what they hear at home; I very rarely hear a kid have their own unique objection.”Alison Wood, science teacher, Duluth, Minnesota

 Wood, who has taken a graduate-level course on the science of virology, watched the movie.
 She has sought to understand parents’ fears, and why they may be so quick to dismiss the science of vaccinations.
 The research has helped her understand their decisions and also provided her with a framework of how she can work to change minds.